Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 **Environment setup:** Clone the repository and establish required input files

-**0. Parameter setup:** user configures parameters and then runs the setup script to set up the working directory, scripts and required inputs files
+**0. Parameter setup:** provide parameters in a parameters text file and then run the setup script to update parameters to the whole workflow

 **1. Optional in-silico library creation:** see [Library method options](#library-method-options)